 16. You’ll get a “Success” message to indicate that the app package has been removed.
 Modify the package name and enter the above commands one by one to uninstall the other bloatware.

 How to Remove Samsung Bloatware with Root

-Then select app that you want to delete or uninstall, and simply click on uninstall button.
+Then select the app that you want to delete or uninstall, and simply click on Uninstall button.
 It will automatically remove all your bloatware from your Samsung device.